Argumentation-LLC/howto/moving_boxes.md

 # Moving Boxes

+In Argumentation.io, you can move reason and objection boxes onto reason, objection, main contention, or inference boxes.
+Note that you can't move the main contention box, inference boxes, or group boxes.

 ## Moving a reason or objection box so that it’s below and linked to a desired box

 ### With a mouse:

-either drag and drop the box onto the desired box or
+Drag and drop the box onto the desired box.

 ### With key commands: